familiar/Bedwars-Bot/README.md

 # Questions
 Why didn't you add PVP?
 - I did add pvp.
 I added a function to make the bot strafe and w-tap to fight if enemies were near.
 It was a bit too blatant/obvious though, so I removed it.
 Maybe someone else could make it?
-What is the "Extra Stuff" folder?
+What do the files in the "Extra Stuff" folder do?
-- It's the old pvp function I added.
+- "Attack", "Pvp", and "Movement", is the old pvp function I added.
 It's kind of pieced together and unfinished, so don't bother with it.
 Just added it for fun, recreate it if you want.
+- "Scared", and "Shout": For fun, I used to have the bot shout random lines in the start of a Bedwars game.
+(Shout.txt).
+I also had the bot, whenever it purchased iron armor, send a random message from "Scared.txt", telling it's teammates it was scared and was just going to stay at base all game.
+It was funny because people would actually respond to the bot.

 # Getting Started
 1. First, download and extract this repository.